YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Sometimes the disease is partly hidden by longer hair.
 Sometimes the consultation happens just after a haircut, when the bumps look angry.
 The pattern over time matters.
 Clear photos from different haircut stages help show whether the condition is stable or reactive.

-Separating AKN from ordinary folliculitis
+How is AKN different from ordinary folliculitis?

 Ordinary donor area folliculitis and AKN can both show bumps.
 The difference is how the skin behaves over time.
 Folliculitis is often temporary inflammation around hair follicles.
-AKN has a stronger tendency toward firm bumps, thickened scars, and hair loss in the affected nape area.
+AKN has a stronger tendency toward firm bumps, thickened scars, repeated irritation, and hair loss in the affected nape area.
 That difference changes the surgical risk.

 If the problem looks like folliculitis before a hair transplant, I still want it treated before surgery.
-If the pattern suggests AKN, I become more careful about the lower donor border and the timing of extraction.
+If the pattern suggests AKN, I become more conservative about the lower donor border and the timing of extraction.
+A few temporary pimples after FUE are not the same as chronic AKN plaques that have already scarred the nape.

 When the diagnosis is uncertain, a dermatologist’s opinion or a scalp biopsy before a hair transplant can be more valuable than guessing.
 I also compare the nape findings with other scarring patterns.
-Some people with AKN have a history of thick scars elsewhere.
+Some people with AKN have thick scars elsewhere.
 Some have another inflammatory scalp disease, such as scarring alopecia before hair transplant planning.
 The label matters less than whether the skin is stable enough to heal.

 The test must be planned properly.
 It should not be taken from the worst inflamed nape skin just to prove a point.
-It should be placed where the surgeon can learn something about healing while keeping the patient safe.
+It should be placed where the surgeon can learn something about healing while keeping the person safe.
 Then the area needs enough time for review.
 A quick glance after a few days is not enough when the concern is raised scarring or delayed inflammation.

 If the test heals poorly, that answer is useful.
 It may prevent a larger operation that would have been difficult to manage.
 If the test heals well and the disease remains quiet, the discussion can continue with better information.
 A test reduces uncertainty, but it does not guarantee that a full operation will behave perfectly.